 - !
 Editorial corrections. - !
-Added continuation tags to the header copyright tags (see <<HEADER>>, page 23.) - !
-Added email, fax, and web page addresses to the address structure (see <<ADDRESS\STRUCTURE>>, page 31.) - !
-Added a status tag to the child to family link (see <<CHILD\TO\FAMILY\LINK>>, page 31.) - !
-Added a restriction notice tag to the family record to allow a source database to indicate why data may not have been supplied in the transmission. (see <<FAMILY\RECORD>>, page 24.)
-Also added a restriction notice tag to the <<EVENT\DETAIL>> structure page 32 to allow an event to be flagged so that it can be treated in special ways such as not to be printed on reports. - !
-Added additional subordinate structure to the personal name structure (see << PERSONAL\NAME\STRUCTURE>>>, page 38.)
-These changes are in preparation for handling more varied cultures as we move into the unicode character set environment. - !
-Added subordinate map coordinates and other additional changes to the place structure (see << PLACE\STRUCTURE>>, page 38.)
+Added continuation tags to the header copyright tags (see <<HEADER>>>, page 23, 41.)
+Changed to handling of CONC lines with respect to breaking lines in the middle of a word.
+New wording states that if a line is broken at a space, the space must be carried to the next CONC line. - !
+Added email, fax, and web addresses to the address structure (see <<ADDRESS\STRUCTURE>>, page 29, 47.) - !
+Added a status tag to the child to family link (see <<CHILD\TO\FAMILY\LINK>>, page 29, 47.) - !
+Added a restriction notice tag to the family record to allow a source database to indicate why data may not have been supplied in the transmission. (see <<FAMILY\RECORD>>, page 24, 42.)
+Also added a restriction notice tag to the <<EVENT\DETAIL>> structure page 29, 48 to allow an event to be flagged so that it can be treated in special ways such as not to be printed on reports. - !
+Added additional subordinate structure to the personal name structure (see <<PERSONAL\NAME\STRUCTURE>>, page 35, 50.)
+These changes are in preparation for handling more varied cultures as we move into the UNICODE character set environment.

+- !
+Added a subordinate calendar tag to the date format used in events, page 30. - !
+Added subordinate map coordinates and other additional changes to the place structure (see << PLACE\STRUCTURE>>, page 35, 50.)
 These changes are in preparation for handling more varied cultures as we move into the unicode character set environment and to allow recording of map coordinates to places such as burial cites. - !
-Added a subordinate affiliated religion tag to the event detail substructure (see <<EVENT\DETAIL>>, page 32.) - !
+Added a subordinate affiliated religion tag to the event detail substructure (see <<EVENT\DETAIL>>, page 29, 48.) - !
 Added a generic FACT tag to the individual attribute structure.
 Previously, the generic EVEN tag was used.
-The FACT was added to give a semantic difference between generic events and generic facts or characteristics (see <<INDIVIDUAL\ATTRIBUTE\STRUCTURE>>, page 33.) - !
+The FACT was added to give a semantic difference between generic events and generic facts or characteristics (see <<INDIVIDUAL\ATTRIBUTE\STRUCTURE>>, page 30, 48.) - !
 Removed the option for encoding embedded multimedia objects.
 A file reference to a multimedia file and its subordinate format and media types were added to the multimedia record.
 Multiple file references can now be used to group related multimedia objects.
 This changed the multimedia link by placing the FORM tag subordinate to the FILE tag rather than at the same level.
 The BLOB tag was eliminated.
-See FILE tag and its subordinate FORM tag used in the <<MULTIMEDIA\RECORD>> page 26 and the <<MULTIMEDIA\LINK>> page 37.
+See FILE tag and its subordinate FORM tag used in the <<MULTIMEDIA\RECORD>> page 25, 44 and the <<MULTIMEDIA\LINK>> page 34. - !
+Removed the arbitrarily imposed limit on the logical size of a GEDCOM record.
+This does not mean that it would now be wise to create unusually huge records by imbedding many huge notes in an INDIvidual record for instance.
+This should be implemented by using references to NOTE records. - !
+Please read the Grammar Rules Section in Chapter 1, on the handling of CONC and CONT...

-!
 The following tags were added: